sirandluke/DiscordScraperCLI/README.md

 ### Getting Authorization Tokens

   Follow the steps 1-4 as outlined in  outlined in [Getting a Channel's ID](#getting-a-channels-id).
 Now, scroll down to the `Request Headers` section.
 You will see a sub header called `:authorization:`.
-Copy the value and you are now ready to being able to scrape some messages!
+Copy the value and you are now ready to scrape some messages!

 ![chrome auth tokens](Images/chrome-auth-tokens.png)